sverma88/ADMA_Demo_2018/README.md

 This will train the CNN on Augmenetd dataset obtained from the filtering stage i.e. __Stage - 2__ of __Data Augmentation Services__
 The outputs will get saved in __DAS/Stage-2/Train_CNN/results__ folder with name __Accuracy_alpha_CategoryA_CategoryB__ and __Pred_Labels_alpha_CategoryA_CategoryB__.

-If you wish to train the CNN on true training CIFAR dataset then please edit the main.py script
+If you wish to train the CNN on true training CIFAR dataset then edit the script __main.py__
 __Line 5, change from VGG_CNN_CIFAR import VGG to from VGG_CNN_Baseline import VGG__

 ## Calculate Performace Measures
-The final step is to obtain the measures of the bias, the variance and, the accuracy of our model after training on the augmenetd dataset.
+Execute the main MATLAB script __DAS/Stage-2/Calculate_Bias_Variance/Calculate_Performace.m__ to obtain the measures of the bias, the variance and, the accuracy of our model after training on the augmenetd dataset.

-Please execute Calculate_Performace.m.
-It requires path to the directory where results after saved by the CNN model and the path to the directory where the augmeneted data is stored.
+The script requires path to the directory where results after saved by the CNN model and the path to the directory where the augmeneted data is stored.
+Both the paramters are at the following Line numbers in the script

 **Line 5, path to the CNN results directory**
 **Line 6, path to the augmented dataset**